 The Portfolio-Driven Disposition Effect

-In simple univariate tests, we find no disposition effect for a stock if the remaining portfolio is at a gain.
-We find a large disposition effect only when the remaining portfolio is at a loss.
-The portfolio-driven disposition effect we document is not explained by extreme returns, portfolio rebalancing, simultaneous transactions, or investor sophistication/skill.
-The evidence suggests investors’ utility comes from both paper gains and losses and realized gains and losses; and when their portfolio has paper losses, they compensate by realizing gains.
+In simple univariate tests, the disposition effect for a stock nearly disappears if the portfolio is at a gain.
+We find a large disposition effect when the portfolio is at a loss.
+The portfolio-driven disposition effect that we document is not explained by extreme returns, portfolio rebalancing, simultaneous transactions, or investor sophistication/skill.
+We consider hedonic mental accounting and preferences over both paper and realized gains/losses as potential explanations for our findings.

 Keywords: Disposition Effect, Realization Utility

 JEL Classification: G11, G12, G40

 Suggested Citation: Suggested Citation